apk/div-utils/README.md

 build and restarts your go binary every time you save it from the editor.

+If `run-on-change` is invoked with a single argument that is taken as a file, and the token `run-on-change` must appear in the first dozen lines, followed by arguments.
+Thus you can put the actual command into the file you are testing.

 ## `g`

 A `go` wrapper.
 Has a few options to make